MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: Applications

 \subsection{Setup}

-We compare the HBPS against other algorithms on two challenging real-data applications.
+We compare the \HBPS{} against other algorithms on two challenging real-data applications.
 In each example, the joint posterior distribution is difficult to sample from directly, but the conditional distributions are more tractable.
 We thus employ a Gibbs scheme where the computational bottleneck is a high dimensional log-concave distribution.
-We apply the HBPS and alternative algorithms to this conditional update and compare variations of the Gibbs samplers differing only in this aspect.
-Performance is measured using effective sample size (ESS) calculated by the method of \citet{plummer2006coda} and normalized by computation time.
-We measure ESS across the parameters of interest and then use the minimum value achieved, representing how effectively the algorithm sampled the most difficult parameter.
+We apply the \HBPS{} and alternative algorithms to this conditional update and compare variations of the Gibbs samplers differing only in this aspect.
+Performance is measured using effective sample size (\ESS) calculated by the method of \citet{plummer2006coda} and normalized by computation time.
+We measure \ESS{} across the parameters of interest and then use the minimum value achieved, representing how effectively the algorithm sampled the most difficult parameter.
 Final results are averaged over five runs with different seeds.
-We present ESS per time relative to the performance of the BPS to facilitate comparisons, with BPS taking the value of 1 and higher values indicating higher ESS per time.
+We present \ESS{} per time relative to the performance of the \BPS{} to facilitate comparisons, with \BPS{} taking the value of 1 and higher values indicating higher \ESS{} per time.

-The comparisons feature three algorithms with increasing numbers of tuning parameters: the HBPS with \nuts{}, the HBPS with manually tuned travel time, and the BPS with manually tuned travel time and refresh rate.
-The refresh rate is necessitated by the known risk of BPS's reducible behavior when using the event rate in Equation \eqref{eq:bpsrate} on its own \citep{bouchard2018bouncy}.
-The sampler is thus typically implemented with additional velocity refreshment by introducing a refresh rate $\lambda_{ref}$ and setting $\lambda(t) = \lambda_{tar}(t) +\lambda_{ref}$.
-At the first arrival time $\ts$ of this combined rate, the process refreshes the velocity with probability $\lambda_{ref}/\lambda(\ts)$ or bounces otherwise.
+The comparisons feature three algorithms with increasing numbers of tuning parameters: the \HBPS{} with \nuts{}, the \HBPS{} with manually-tuned travel time, and the \BPS{} with manually-tuned travel time and refresh rate.
+The refresh rate is necessitated by the known risk of \BPS{}'s reducible behavior when using the event rate in Equation \eqref{eq:bpsrate} on its own \citep{bouchard2018bouncy}.
+The sampler is thus typically implemented with additional velocity refreshment by introducing a refresh rate $\lambda_{ref}$ and using the combined event rate $\tilde \lambda(t) = \lambda(t) +\lambda_{ref}$.
+At the first arrival time $\ts$ of this combined rate, the process refreshes the velocity with probability $\lambda_{ref}/\tilde \lambda(\ts)$ or bounces otherwise.